Easy vegan Baked Sweet Potatoes with Chickpea Chili. So delicious, hearty, filling and healthy. Oil-free and perfect for dinner or lunch!

 - 1 red bell pepper

-- 1/2 tablespoon + 1/2 tablespoon chili powder divided, see directions below
+- 1/2 tablespoon + 1/2 tablespoon chili powder, added at separate times

-- 1 teaspoon + 1/2 teaspoon ground cumin divided, see directions below
+- 1 teaspoon + 1/2 teaspoon ground cumin, added at separate times

 - 3/4 teaspoon fine sea salt

-- 1 15 oz can of chickpeas drained and rinsed well (mine are low-sodium)IF YOU ARE NOT A FAN OF CHICKPEAS, THEN USE BLACK BEANS INSTEAD
+- 1 15 oz can low-sodium chickpeas, drained & rinsed well (IF YOU ARE NOT A FAN OF CHICKPEAS, THEN USE BLACK BEANS INSTEAD)

 - Optional garnish: chopped avocado and hot sauce